The world's first sportscar up for auction ... or is it?

 Sometimes the "world's first sportscar" chosen by journalists is based on their particular definition of the term "sportscar", sometimes by myopic national bias, sometimes by a complete failure to look at history, but mainly because it has repeatedly been regurgitated by people who don't know and can't be bothered investigating.
 After studying the subject for some time, by my reckoning, they're all wrong!

-In addition to the Vauxhall Prince Henry, other cars regularly acclaimed as the "world's first sportscar" are the Austro-Daimler Prinz Heinrich designed and driven by Ferdinand Porsche, the Benz Prinz Heinrich Wagen partly-designed and vigorously driven by Fritz Erle, and the Hispano-Suiza Alfonso VIII designed by Mark Brigit and driven most famously by King Alfonso VIII of Spain.
+In addition to the Vauxhall Prince Henry, other cars regularly acclaimed as the "world's first sportscar" are the Austro-Daimler Prinz Heinrich designed and driven by Ferdinand Porsche, the Benz Prinz Heinrich Wagen partly-designed and vigorously driven by Fritz Erle, and the Hispano-Suiza Alfonso XIII designed by Mark Brigit and driven most famously by King Alfonso XIII of Spain.

 As if that's not enough, we're about to add a few more cars to this contest because it appears a few logical contenders have been conveniently overlooked.